dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-14-python-yad.md

 layout:     post
 title:      Python-yad
 date:       2015-10-14 13:53:00
-summary:    Python-yad is a python interface for the yad program which can be used to create simple dialogs on the screen.
+summary:    Python-yad is a interface for the yad program which can be used to create simple dialogs on the screen.
 categories:
  - projects
  - python